Azure/Metrics-Advisor-for-Equipment.github.io/docs/10-Responsible use of AI.md

 For example, during streaming inference if you'd like to on ONE new timestamp, the data file could contain only the leading slidingWindow plus ONE data point; then you could move on and create another zip file with the same number of data points (3 * `slidingWindow` + 1) but moving ONE step to the "right" side and submit for another inference job.

 Any data at timestamps beyond or "earlier" the leading `slidingWindow` won't impact the inference result at all and may only cause performance downgrade.
-If the inference schedule cannot fetch the amount of data points requried (e.g., during to missing data), you may receive a `NotEnoughInput` error and detection results will not be returned.
+If the inference schedule cannot fetch the amount of data points required (e.g.., during to missing data), you may receive a `NotEnoughInput` error and detection results will not be returned.

 ### 5. Data recency